SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 3 UX test cases.md

 - **Pass:**

-  - The landing page page contians tabs to select the articles displayed
+  - The landing page page contains tabs to select the articles displayed
   - There is a Home tab plus tabs for each category

 - **Fail:**